Synchrotek/music_visualizer32/README.md

 - Just select a local song.
 Then click play
 - The site may be a little laggly upon resize
-- Ehn you face this issue jst, reload the page once
+- Whhn you face this issue jst, reload the page once